danklammer/tailwind-html-includes/README.md

 # A simple Tailwind CSS + HTML Includes page builder

-Sometimes you just want to build a static page with Tailwind, but without the extra bloat
+Build a single static page with your Tailwind CSS and JavaScript embedded

 #### NPM Packages Used
 - [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) - A utility-first CSS framework for rapid UI development